wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

       - when you read a json file into a dataframe it won't yield columns of type map, therefore it is only used very deliberate with schemas, which isn't that often.
     - **struct** - is like a JSON object: keys are of string type and values can be of any type
-      - when a column is of type struct, you can think of that column is being divided into more columns
+      - when a column is of type struct, you can think of that column as containing its own data frame with top level columns that possibly contain their own data frame if they are themselves of type struct
-      - when a column is of type array of struct, you can think of that column containing its own dataframe
+      - when a column is of type array of struct, you can think of as (?)
   - When ingesting JSON file with a complex data structure the schema reader functionality works very well in representing that data in a schema that uses the container structures mentioned above to translate to a dataframe with complex hierarchical column types